Are We Role-Playing On Life’s Stage?

 Let’s get real for a second.
 How many versions of yourself do you have?
 There’s work-you, family-you, friends-you, and maybe even Tinder-you.

-We slip these masks on and off like they’re part of our wardrobe.
+We slip these masks on and off as if they were part of our wardrobe.
 But here’s the million-dollar question: Which one is the real you?

 Or are they all just fragments of a whole, like a shattered mirror reflecting different aspects of your true self?